Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 How can you update `state` data in another component?

-You do it in the same way you can pass data down to child components via the props object.
-You send data back up using events and event handlers (see the next lesson for more information on this).
+Do it the same way you can pass data down to child components via the props object.
+Send data back up using events and event handlers (see the next lesson for more information on this).

-To do this, you update your `button` element with a similar-looking anonymous arrow function you used for the `input` element.
+To do this, update your `button` element with a similar-looking anonymous arrow function you used for the `input` element.

 ```
       <button onClick={() => props.handleClick(name)}>Update name</button>
 ```

-This time, instead of calling a function on the `App` component’s class as you did previously (using `this.handleClick`), you’ll call the same function but from your props object.
-You’ll pass in the up-to-date value for `name` from the local `state` data.
+This time, instead of calling a function on the `App` component’s class as you did previously (using `this.handleClick`), call the same function but from your props object.
+Pass in the up-to-date value for `name` from the local `state` data.

 #### Complete Input Component

-Here's the completed `Input` component:
+Here's the complete `Input` component:

-**Input.jsx
+**Input.jsx**

 ```
 import React, { useState } from 'react';